 As for the minimum credit score needed to qualify for a mortgage loan in Washington, there is no single cutoff point for all situations.
-It can vary based on the type of loan you are using and other factors.
+It can vary based on the type of loan you are using, your current debt-to-income ratio, and other factors.
 Generally, lenders today prefer to see a score of 600 or higher for home loan approval.
 But again, it can vary.

 Other Factors That Can Affect Mortgage Approval

 There are other factors that come into play when you apply for a mortgage loan.
-These include your debt-to-income ratio, the size of your down payment, cash reserves you have in the bank, and other factors.
+These include your debt-to-income (DTI) ratio, the size of your down payment, cash reserves you have in the bank, and other variables as well.

-Strengths in some of these other areas could offset a bad credit score, when applying for a home loan.
+Strengths in some of these other areas could offset a bad credit when you apply for a home loan.
 For example, a borrower with less-than-perfect credit might still qualify for a mortgage loan in Washington State, if they have plenty of money in the bank and a large down payment.

 It’s the big picture that matters most to lenders.
 And your credit score is only one aspect of that bigger picture.

 The bottom line is that borrowers shouldn’t automatically assume their credit scores are too low for a home loan.
 The only way to find out for sure is to speak with a mortgage broker or loan officer — like us!